erroronline1/caro/readme.md

 Most input types can be optional declared as required. *Multiple* means another input will be appear after input.
 In case of file uploads the selector allows multiple files at once.
 Users with [*admistration*-privileges](#users) can directly import and export components as JSON-notation.
 Form fields declared as multiple will only show up in document exports if they have a value.
 Their name will be extended by a numeration in parentheses.

+#### *Caveat:*
+Some elements are only processible as proper records.
+* file,
+* photo,
+* product selection,
+* signature and
+* calendarbutton

+are not processable for document-contexts within the languagefiles group documentcontext.notdisplayedinrecords (by default: MDR §14 Sample Check, Product incorporation, Training evaluation and Vendor evaluation).
+These input fields will be ignored.

 Screen document

 ![screen document](http://toh.erroronline.one/caro/document%20screen.png)